 A: My least favourite part of being a skipper would be coming up short and having problems you aren’t able to fix on the spot.
-Often, it’s stressful as there are a lot of little things one must think of that sometimes are not completed on time, for example the boat not being ready or not having champagne flutes available.
+Often, it’s stressful as there are a lot of little things I must think of that sometimes are not completed on time.
+For example, the boat not being ready or not having champagne flutes available.

 How long have you lived in the south of France?

 A: I’ve been in France for 16 years on and off.
 The first few years were land-based doing studies, I was then at sea for 7 years, and now being land-based again and having been for the past 4 years.